 Marijuana is called many names, across different cultures, largely due to the fact that it’s been around for over five thousand years.
 An estimated 162 million people in the world use cannabis every year, so it shouldn’t be surprising that so many big names touch the green stuff too.
-Some celebrities are more forthcoming with their love of weed than others — ahem, Willie Nelson — but you might be surprised at a few that fight for the drug’s legalization.
-Here are 15 of the greatest proponents of marijuana legalization.
+Some celebrities are more forthcoming with their love of weed than others — ahem, Willie Nelson — but you might be surprised at a few that fight for the national legalization.
+Here are 15 of the greatest proponents of national marijuana legalization.

 Social critic, comedian and television host Bill Maher gets passionate about what he supports.
 Along with gay marriage and PETA, he supports the legalization of marijuana quite publicly — although that’s just his style.
 He’s even on the advisory board for NORML, and on the 2009 debut of his HBO show Real Time he proposed just how to solve the economic crisis: by legalizing marijuana.

-Radio shock jock and television personality Adam Carolla is not a pot smoker anymore, so he says, but that doesn’t stop him from supporting the cause — he’s even joined the MPP‘s advisory board.
+Radio shock jock and television personality Adam Carolla is not a pot smoker anymore, so he says, but that doesn’t stop him from supporting the cause — he’s even joined the MPP’s advisory board.
 He’s said that pot will eventually win the fight: “It has to… We don’t have a bigger fish to fry than pot?
 It’s going to happen.
 It’s just going to happen.
 It will come to pass,” stated Carolla.
+A lot of progress has been made, but many states are slow to change laws, and marijuana is still prohibited under federal law.

-Peter Coyote, American Renaissance man, has dabbled in acting, directing, and authoring books as well as screenplays.
+Peter Coyote, an American Renaissance man, has dabbled in acting, directing, and authoring books as well as screenplays.
 Born to a Jewish family, he has since converted to Zen Buddhism — so it’s understandable that he has a wide cultural experience and mindset.
 He supports marijuana and believes that “jailing people for the mild alteration of their consciousness will appear to future generations as cruel and draconian as the tortures of the Inquisition appear to us today.
 May the reputations of today’s jailers suffer the same fate as Torquemada’s reputation today.”
 Strong words.

 Funny man Jack Black has entertained us with the likes of both film and music.
 In a recent interview, he spoke of his own drug use — trying acid and cocaine as early as the ninth grade.
 When it comes to pot — he still smokes — but it’s now “an occasional celebratory jay… not a wake-and-bake scenario anymore at all.”
 Either way, he smokes it, supports it, and is on the MPP advisory board.